The main reason we collect, use, hold and disclose personal information is to provide you our membership services. This includes:

 We are required or authorised to collect:

-Much of the information we hold about you will be stored electronically insecure data centers which are located in Australia.
+Information we hold about you is stored electronically in secure data centres located in Australia.

 We take reasonable steps to destroy or permanently